Key events of the 20th century: The world at the end of the century

-By the end of the century, more technological advances and scientific discoveries been made than in all of preceding history.
-Communications and information technology, transportation technology, and medical advances had radically altered daily lives.
+By the end of the century, more technological advances and scientific discoveries had been made than in all of preceding history.
+Humans now had the ability to clone organisms and were able to map and sequence the entire human genome in the world's largest collaborative biological project.
+Communications and information technology, transportation technology, and medical advances have radically altered daily lives.
 Europe appeared to be at a sustainable peace for the first time in recorded history.
-The people of the Indian subcontinent, a sixth of the world population at the end of the century, had attained an indigenous independence for the first time in centuries.
-China, an ancient nation comprising a fifth of the world population, was finally open to the world in a new and powerful synthesis of west and east, creating a new state after the near-complete destruction of the old cultural order.
-With the end of colonialism and the Cold War, nearly a billion people in Africa were left with truly independent new nation states, some cut from whole cloth, standing up after centuries of foreign domination.
+The people of the Indian subcontinent, a sixth of the world population at the end of the century, had attained indigenous independence for the first time in centuries.
+China, an ancient nation comprising a fifth of the world's population, was finally open to the world in a new and powerful synthesis of West and East, creating a new state after the near-complete destruction of the old cultural order.
+With the end of colonialism and the Cold War, nearly a billion people in Africa were left with truly independent new nation-states, some cut from whole cloth, standing up after centuries of foreign domination.

 The world was undergoing its second major period of globalization; the first, which started in the 19th century, having been terminated by World War I. Since the US was in a position of almost unchallenged domination, a major part of the process was Americanization.
 This led to anti-Western and anti-American feelings in parts of the world, especially the Middle East.
-The influence of China and India was also rising, as the world's largest populations, long marginalized by the West and by their own rulers, were rapidly integrating with the world economy.
+The influence of China and India was also rising, as the world's largest populations, long marginalized by the West and by their rulers, were rapidly integrating with the world economy.

-However, several problems faced the world.
+However, several problems face the world.
 The gap between rich and poor nations continued to widen.
 Some said that this problem could not be fixed, that there was a set amount of wealth and it could only be shared by so many.
 Others said that the powerful nations with large economies were not doing enough to help improve the rapidly evolving economies of the Third World.
 However, developing countries faced many challenges, including the scale of the task to be surmounted, rapidly growing populations, and the need to protect the environment and the cost that goes along with it.
+Meanwhile in South Africa, the apartheid came to an end and Nelson Mandela became the nation's first black president, leading to the formation of a new democratic government, after having been ruled for four and a half decades of systemised racial segregation.
+In Rwanda, an estimated one million people were massacred in the genocide, which included targets of Tutsis and moderate Hutu and Twa people.